Jamerrone/vscode-extension-demos/demo-1-hello-world/README.md

 ## Developing your extension

 Before we make any code changes I suggest you to press `F5`.
 A new VS Code window should appear, now press `ctrl + shift + p` and start typing `Hello World`.
-You should now see a new command named `Hello World` when you select it, it should display an alert message with `Hello World` as its content.
+You can now find a new command named `Hello World`.
+When you select it, it should display an alert message with `Hello World` as its content.
 Congratulations your first extension is up and running!

 There are a few things going on here.
 There is a new command named `Hello World` and when that command is selected a function is fired that renders an alert message.
-This is all thanks to 2 files, `extension.js` and `package.json`.
+This all happens thanks to `extension.js` and `package.json`.

 In the `extension.js` file you can find the following code: `vscode.window.showInformationMessage('Hello World');`.
 Try updating the message to something else, you can also replace `showInformationMessage` with `showWarningMessage` or `showErrorMessage`.
 You should be able to see your code changes working if you press `F5` again and re-run the `Hello World` command.
 Quite easy right?